Peter W. Klein: Career highlight

 In 2009, Klein became the host of a weekly current affairs program on VisionTV and JoyTV in Canada called The Standard.
 Some of his notable guests have included former Mossad director Efraim Halevy and Nate Phelps, son of the radical anti-gay preacher Fred Phelps.

 Klein has written for The New York Times, The Globe and Mail, The Miami Herald, The Christian Science Monitor, and numerous other publications during his career.

+Klein directed the 2024 documentary film Bribe, Inc. which explores the corrupt practices of the Monaco-based company Unaoil.